Pentecostalism

 We also know that this confusion was not particular to the beginning of the 20th century, but was there right from the very beginning.
 Mary Campbell, the very first to speak in 'Pentecostal' tongues, "expressed her conviction that the tongue given to her was that of the Pelew Islands, which, indeed, was a safe statement, and little likely to be authoritatively disputed; while some other conjectures pointed to the Turkish and Chinese languages." [see 5]

-The more surprising it is -and adding to the confusion- that many modern scholars still consider tongues as natural languages only (this unhealthy dichotomy found especially in Calvinist circles where Pentecostalism originated, probably contributed significantly to its creation through Presbyterians who were tired of the total abolition of any tongues and of most other spiritual gifts, and then got into the other extreme by seeking it in the wrong places and actually fabricating it).
-The gift of tongues can be both ordinary languages and the heavenly language(s), but is much rarer than we commonly assume and must never be fabricated!
+The more surprising it is -and adding to the confusion- that many modern scholars still consider tongues only as natural languages and categorically exclude supernatural languages.
+This unhealthy and false dichotomy, particularly prevalent in Calvinist circles where as we have seen Pentecostalism originated, probably contributed significantly to its creation through some Presbyterians who were fed up with the total abolition of any tongues and of most other spiritual gifts, and then got into the other extreme by seeking it in the wrong places and actually fabricating it.
+The gift of tongues can encompass both ordinary languages and the heavenly language(s), but is much, much rarer than we commonly assume and must never be fabricated!

 It is also important to note that Pentecostals regularly neglect or refuse to interpret tongues.
-If they interpret, there is often little semblance between tongues and interpretation (e.g. short tongues vs. long interpretations; 'heart-felt translations'; some go as far as to 'allow' several possible interpretations).
-This deliberate trickery clearly reveals the prevalent fabrication of tongues within Pentecostal circles.
+If they interpret, there is often little semblance between tongues and interpretation (e.g. short tongues vs. long interpretations; 'heart-felt translations' which are based more on human and specifically female creativity as we have seen through the initial speakers at the Port Glasgow 'Revival'; some go as far as to 'allow' several possible interpretations).
+This deception of self, and deliberate trickery of others clearly reveals the prevalent fabrication of tongues within Pentecostal circles.
 [1] [2] [3] [4] [5] [6]

 6 Strong focus on divine healing, sometimes in exchange for (certain amounts of) donations.
 Dozens of highly problematic Pentecostal teachers (see list below) have proven a widespread and systematic abuse, and quite often a plain fabrication of the gift of healing.

 7 Early Pentecostals taught that it was sinful to take medicine or receive care from doctors.
-While this view has been moderated, it still displays strong elements of a cult and is paralleled by the nearly identical position of Christian Scientists, Jehovah's Witnesses and Seventh-Day-Adventists ...
+While this view has been moderated in later doctrines, it still displays strong elements of a cult and is paralleled by the nearly identical position of Christian Scientists, Jehovah's Witnesses and Seventh-Day-Adventists . . .
 [1]

-11 The Prosperity G‑spel is over-proportionally being spread through Pentecostals.
+11 The Prosperity G‑spel is not only rooted in the doctrine of tithing (which as we saw was decisively spread through Pentecostalism), but also over-proportionally spread through Pentecostals today.
 Many, if not most 'pioneers' were Pentecostals (!!!), such as A.A.
 Allen, Benny Hinn, Brian Houston, Kenneth Copeland, Kenneth E. Hagin and Oral Roberts.

 Other Pentecostals such as Bill Johnson, Christine Caine, David Olaniyi Oyedepo, Enoch Adejare Adeboye, Guillermo Maldonado, Jesse Duplantis, Joel Osteen, John Bevere, Joyce Meyer, Michael Todd, Myles Munroe, Paula White-Cain, Reinhard Hirtler, Sam Adeyemi, T.B.
 Joshua, T.D.
 Jakes and Todd Bentley further spread this evil doctrine, which typically involves the Old Covenant doctrine of Tithing and Seed-Faith (sowing of financial seeds).
 [1] [2]